0q51zke/0q51zke.github.io/content/blog/tuts4you-39422-post.md

 ### Experiment

-First we need to aquire the correct ConfuserEx version from [GitHub](https://github.com/yck1509/ConfuserEx/releases/tag/v1.0.0).
+First we need to aquire and build the correct ConfuserEx version from [GitHub](https://github.com/yck1509/ConfuserEx/releases/tag/v1.0.0).
-This can be easily achieved by the following commands.
+This can be achieved by the following steps.

+To clone the project including dnlib as a submodule enter the following commands into your shell.
+The last one is required to get the correct version of ConfuserEx.

 ```
 0q51@zke:~$ git clone https://github.com/yck1509/ConfuserEx.git